LeszekBlazewski/monitoring-stack/README.md

 [x] Docker installation (based on geerlingguy role)

 [X] 4.
 Write full docker-compose file based on https://github.com/stefanprodan/dockprom (check documentation for upgrades, and how this should be started) + add Loki to the compose file.
 Everything should be running inside one docker network.
-(What about nodeexporter?)

 5. Create ansible role (central_node) which will edit necessary configs and start services from docker-compose required to run the monitoring infrastructure.
 Required services should be exposed to outside via caddy on TLS on different subdomains.
 Also a parameter should specify whether central node will be used as a worker node (should install loki plugin on it) -> The loki plugin installation can be done as a separate role and then included in central node and worker nodes.